Anandavally: Dubbing artist

-In 1973, she debuted as a dubbing artist and gave sound for actress Rajasri in the film Devi Kanyakumari.
-Manjil Virinja Pookkal Malayalam film dubbed for Poornima Jayaram was the break through.
 Thereafter, Anandavally did not look back.
 She has dubbed for numerous Malayalam films.
-She gave her voice for several leading heroines, the list as Geetha, Sumalatha, Madhavi, Menaka, Ambika, Urvasi, Jayapradha, Karthika, Parvathy, Gautami, Suhasini, Sobhana, Sukanya, Saritha, Silksmitha, Suchitra, Sarada, Bharathi, Bhanupriya, Rekha, Revathi, Radha, Raadhika, Renjini, Mohini, Nanditha Bose, Vinayaprasad, Kanaka, Khushbu, Unni Mary, Santhikrishna and so on.
-She won a Kerala State Award for the Malayalam film Aadhaaram dubbed for actress Geetha.
+She gave her voice for several leading heroines, the list as Geetha, Sumalatha, Madhavi, Menaka, Ambika, Urvasi, Jayapradha, Karthika, Parvathy, Gautami, Suhasini, Sobhana, Sukanya, Saritha, Silksmitha, Suchitra, Sarada, Bharathi, Bhanupriya, Rekha, Revathi, Radha, Radhika, Renjini, Mohini, Nanditha Bose, Vinayaprasad, Kanaka, Khushbu, Unni Mary, Santhikrishna and so on.
+The Kerala State Film Awards for dubbing artist was instituted in 1991 and Anandavally won the award in 1992 for the Malayalam film Aadhaaram dubbing for the character Sethulakshmy portrayed by Geetha (actress).
+In 1993, she dubbed for both Geetha (actress) and Nanditha Bose in the movie Paithrukam.